thomastriplett/CaptureNotes/README.md

 The user can now look at, edit, and delete notes they've already saved.

-The speech recognition feature was removed due to the impracticality of using a smartphone mic to record a lecturer.
+The speech recognition feature was updated to use Google Cloud Speech-to-Text, which allows the user to record longer and more accurately than before.

 The app has been redesigned for a more visually-appealing experience